ironbar/orangutan/reports/04_Modeling.md

 the other side of the wall.
 The agents also move backwards without sense, maybe when I add death zones they will stop doing that.
 I could remove death coming levels and block backwards movement.
 Having a memory of the explored places could help.

+I have added more levels and also generalization levels and I'm training 104 and 105 with those.
+The different between this two trainings is duration: 5e5 and 1e6.
+On first 250k epochs I don't see differences between them on training metrics.

 #### 04 Avoidance

 > Completely avoiding red zones.